The RealTime Optimization Pack supports the following Microsoft Skype for Business configurations:

-RealTime Connector supports Skype for Business-compatible USB headsets, speaker phones, and phones.
-For full information about supported devices, see Skype for Business Solutions.
+The RealTime Connector supports Skype for Business-compatible USB headsets, speaker phones, and phones.
+For full information about supported devices, see USB audio and video devices.

 Windows USB video class (UVC) drivers for web cameras have been included in Microsoft Windows operating systems for many years.
 Microsoft Windows operating systems on some thin client terminals might not include those drivers.
 If you install a web camera on a terminal device, the installation program might report that it doesn’t have the required files.

 We recommend that you use the standard Windows device drivers for webcams.
 Vendor-supplied drivers can sometimes cause crashes and Blue Screen events on certain platforms (especially 64-bit Windows).